mdibaiee/ipsum/README.md

 ## REST API

-The grammer of our REST API is as follows:
+The grammer of our API is as follows:

      http://ipsum.ir/:category/:unit/:amount